JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 ## What I Learned at BSE and What I Hope to Learn in the Future

 During my time at BSE, one of the most valuable things I learned was how to code using Arduino.
-Before this camp, I had no prior experience with programming but now I have a solid understanding of the basics of coding and a much deeper appreciation for the complexity behind coding projects.
-I also gained hands-on experience working with components like the L298N motor driver (Figure 4) and the HC-05 Bluetooth module (Figure 9).
-These were completely new to me at the start, but I can now explain the function of each port and how they contribute to the overall performance of my robot.
-Looking ahead, I hope to improve my coding skills and develop a deeper understanding of how each line of code affects a robot.
+Before this camp, I had no prior experience with programming but now I have a solid understanding of C++, and now I also have hands-on experience working with components like the L298N motor driver (Figure 4) and the HC-05 Bluetooth module (Figure 9).
+These were completely new to me in the beginning, but I can now explain the function of each port.
+Looking ahead, I hope to improve my coding skills and understand how daily objects work in a completley new view.

 ## ![label](8huhuhuuhuhuh.jpeg)